rubenwardy/minetest_modding_book/_en/map/environment.md

 ### Writing Nodes

 You can use `set_node` to write to the map.
-Each call to set_node will cause lighting to be recalculated, which means that set_node is fairly slow for large numbers of nodes.
+Each call to set_node will cause lighting to be recalculated and node callbacks to run, which means that set_node is fairly slow for large numbers of nodes.

 ```lua
 minetest.set_node({ x = 1, y = 3, z = 4 }, { name = "default:mese" })